Learn about actual and potential costs

 Find the vendor to meet your needs

 Market share concentration in the abrasives market is medium.
-Of the over 7,000 suppliers operating in this market, the top four companies (3M, Saint-Gobain, Sandvik and Washington Mills) make up about 35.0% of total market revenue.
-Despite moderate concentration and the presence of a few large-scale suppliers, the abrasives market...
+Of the more than 7,000 suppliers operating in this market, the top four companies (3M, Saint-Gobain, Sandvik and Washington Mills) make up about 35.0% of total market revenue.
+Despite moderate concentration and the presence of a few large-scale suppliers, the abrasives...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How long have you provided these products to your longest-tenured client?

 What qualifications does your staff have and what measures do you take to keep those qualifications up to date?

 What industry do you most commonly supply this product for?

 To what extent will ordering multiple products from your firm allow me to save on costs?